karoliskoncevicius/vim-sendtowindow/README.md

 # vim-sendtowindow

-Vim operator used to send text from one window to another.
+Vim operator to send text from one window to another.

-Main use case is sending code to and from the NeoVim's `:terminal` buffer.
+Main use case is sending code to and from the REPL running inside `:terminal` buffer.

 ## Installation ##